SBijpost/always-play-videos/README.md

 - The button.
 - Better feedback
 - Change the song in the queue to video mode instead of when it starts playing
+- Idea: if a song doesn't have a video, fetch a video from youtube or something
 - ??

 # Changelog 📋